 The “Stone Bridge”, one of the landmarks of Regensburg, was named the 8th wonder of the world and is offering a magnificent view of the skyline of the city that is characterized by the medieval dynasty towers.
 Those prestige buildings of patrician families usually to be found in Italy bespeak the enormous wealth of the merchants and are unique in Germany.

-The cathedral St. Peter, the second landmark of Regensburg, not only impresses with its size and its Gothic architecture.
-With over 1.000 medieval glass plates it owns one of the largest collections of medieval glass paintings and makes the heavenly Jerusalem a tangible experience.
+The cathedral St. Peter, the second landmark of Regensburg, is not only impressing by its size and its Gothic architecture.
+With more than 1.000 medieval glass plates it is one of the largest collections of medieval glass paintings and makes the heavenly Jerusalem a tangible experience.

-After the varied trip to Regensburg through the world’s largest hop growing area the journey back to Munich offers another highlight.
-Walhalla, one of the German national monuments of the 19th century was built by King Ludwig I. to honor leading lights of German politics, science and culture.
+After the varied trip to Regensburg – passing the world’s largest hop growing area – the journey back to Munich offers another highlight: Walhalla, one of the German national monuments of the 19th century was built by King Ludwig I. to honor leading lights of German politics, science and culture.
 The impressive building, the busts in the hall of fame and the view over the Danube valley round off a varied day.

 |Kind of tour: private day tour up to 6 guests|